majorleaguetagpro/Rules/README.md

 6. Players can only be loaned after the roster transaction deadline if the loan is being used to cover for another player's availability issues.
 7. A team may not hot-sub a player that they previously loaned.
    * If a player is hot-subbed in, a decision will be made by the CRC as to whether it counts as the player being loaned. (case-by-case, depending mainly on time played)
+8. If a player rejects the opportunity to be loaned to a team in a week, they will not be allowed to be loaned to a different team for that same week.

 ## Article IV - Drafts